 Applications that perform a test to restrict who can perform their security-relevant functionality are generally setuid to root.
 Programs that were written prior to RBAC and that are only available to the root user may not have such checks.
-Remember that in most cases, the kernel requires an effective user ID of root in order to override policy enforcement.
+In most cases, the kernel requires an effective user ID of root to override policy enforcement.
 Therefore, authorization checking is most useful in programs that are setuid to root.